smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 Phase 1 (OPTIONAL, used only if Device ID needs to be generated, hardware-assisted Fortuna PRNG is used, and Fortuna doesn't have enough entropy):

-* Device sends non-zero ENTROPY-NEEDED-SIZE and DEVICE-ID-FLAG not set
+* Device sends Pairing-Ready-Pseudo-Response with non-zero ENTROPY-NEEDED-SIZE
 * Client replies with Pairing-Entropy-Provided request, sent as a broadcast (SHOULD be restricted to those Retransmitting Nodes which may reach the Device)
-* this is repeated until Device has sufficient entropy to generate Device ID (this is the same as for regular "pairing", as described in :ref:`sarng` document)
+* this Pairing-Ready-Pseudo-Response - Pairing-Entropy-Provided sequence is repeated until Device has sufficient entropy to generate Device ID (this is the same as for regular "pairing", as described in :ref:`sarng` document)
-* NB: during Phase 1, packets from Client to Device are sent as a SAMP From-Santa packets (see :ref:`samp`) which do not distinguish between target Devices, so there is a chance that more than one Device obtains the same packet.
-However, these same packets will (with an overwhelming probability) lead to different data within Fortuna PRNGs, which will allow to distinguish these (originally potentially indistinguishable) Devices.
+* NB: during Phase 1, Pairing-Entropy-Provided packets from Client to Device are sent as a SAMP From-Santa packets (see :ref:`samp`) which do not distinguish between target Devices, so there is a chance that more than one Device obtains the same packet.
+However, these same packets will (with an overwhelming probability) lead to different states within Fortuna PRNGs on different Devices, which will allow to distinguish these (originally potentially indistinguishable) Devices.

 Phase 2:

-* Device sends non-zero ENTROPY-NEEDED-SIZE, DEVICE-ID-FLAG set, and all Device ID-related fields.
+* Device sends Pre-Pairing-Response non-zero ENTROPY-NEEDED-SIZE, DEVICE-ID-FLAG set, and all Device ID-related fields.
 * Client replies with Pairing-Entropy-Provided request
 * NB: starting from Phase 2, all the packets from Client to Device are sent as SAMP Unicast packets (see :ref:`samp`) and are addressed to specific Device (using Device ID from Phase 2).